suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 }
 ```

-Once we have this type we can use it in a few places.
+Once we have this type, we can use it in a few places.
 First, we will set the
 `Game` type on our `useState`

 ```typescript